loominatrx/genshin-data-manager/README.md

 - Download _almost_ all required game data to run Genshin (yeah, almost... since some of the files are not found on their server.
 Blame HoYoVerse for this.),
 - Download different voice pakcs,
 - Download specific game resources (whether it's the asset bundles, voice packs, or cutscenes),
-- Update the game files directly without removing them (use force-redownload to achieve this),
+- Update the game files directly without removing them (use force-update to achieve this),
 - Last, but not least: Copy ALL the game files to your Android phone!

 ## FAQ